You are here

-Notes: Since there are numerous variants for institution names in the articles, in most cases the database operator adds the standardized name of the superordinate institution (Organization-Enhanced).
-For institutes and clinics in Mannheim and Heidelberg, this is the Ruprecht Karl University Heidelberg.
+Notes: Since there are numerous variants for institution names in the articles, in most cases the database operator adds the standardized name of the superordinate institution (Affiliations).
+For institutes and clinics in Mannheim and Heidelberg, this is the Ruprecht Karls University Heidelberg.
 However, the assignment is not yet available for very recent articles.
 Sometimes several names are assigned to an institution, see screenshots.

-If you want to know which publications originate from a specific institution, the best way to search is to Select from Index in the search field Organization-Enhanced (see explanation above), see screenshot.
+If you want to know which publications originate from a specific institution, the best way to search is to use the A-Z (Select from Index) function in the search field Affiliations.

-After a thematic search, you can display the institutions involved using the Organizations-Enhanced filter (see screenshot above).
+After a thematic search, you can display the institutions involved using the Affiliations filter (see screenshot above).

 Special case UMM Publications

-The link Create Citation Report gives you different values for the displayed result list based on the citations like the h-index* or average citations per article, see screenshots.
+The button/link Citation Report gives you different values for the displayed result list based on the citations like the h-index* or average citations per article, see screenshots.